wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/infrastructure/network-architectures-for-remote-access.md

 This approach has many advantages if adopted correctly, but also presents additional risk if mistakes are made.

-Whilst this article will not go into detail about how to implement a *zero trust* approach, we will give some high-level recommendations.
+While this article will not go into detail about how to implement a *zero trust* approach, we will give some high-level recommendations.

 ### **Preparing for a zero trust architecture**

-Whilst the architectural components look much simpler in a zero trust network approach, it is still important to implement authentication and encryption mechanisms to the same or to a greater standard.
+While the architectural components look much simpler in a zero trust network approach, it is still important to implement authentication and encryption mechanisms to the same or to a greater standard.
 It also becomes more important to have a [strong device configuration](/collection/mobile-device-guidance/platform-guides), as the device is exposed to a larger set of risks.
 This section details some things you should think about when developing a zero trust architecture.

 #### **Single strong source of user identity**